 Please definitely try and give away useable items, not your throwaways because the shirt has a big hole in it.
 You want to donate something that someone in need can use with pride.

 The Percent Of Income People Donate To Charity

 There is not set rule for how much one should donate to charity.
 The Church encourages a tithe of 10%, but what if you are barely making ends meet?
 Or what if you're working 70 hours a week trying to provide for your two kids in an expensive city like New York?

-Everybody’s charitable contribution to charity is different.
+Everybody's charitable contribution to charity is different.
+You can go to a school fundraiser and donate by just buying a ticket.
 Just donating to charity is a great move.
-Don’t let anybody make you feel bad for not donating enough.
+Don't let anybody make you feel bad for not donating enough.

 Below is the average percentage of adjustable gross income being donated to charity by income group.
 The data is from the IRS.

 It is great to see the sub-$20,000 group give away such a high percentage of their income.
 At lower income levels, it's all about giving and helping each other survive.
 They know how hard it is to make a living at this wage.